Rio Rancho, New Mexico: Economy

-The Intel Corporation is by far the largest employer in Rio Rancho.
+Intel is by far the largest employer in Rio Rancho.
 The services, retail, and government sectors are also major components of the local economy.

-Rio Rancho is the site of Intel's Intel Fab 11X, one of the largest semiconductor fabrication plants in the world.
+Rio Rancho is the site of Intel's Fab 11X, one of the largest semiconductor fabrication plants in the world.
 The fully automated, $2 billion facility opened in 2002 and was the first Intel plant to manufacture 300 mm silicon wafers, which can hold almost twice as many chips as the standard 200 mm wafers.
-Fab 7, Intel's original Rio Rancho plant, closed in 2002, but is being converted into a test facility.
+Fab 7, Intel's original Rio Rancho plant, which opened in 1980, closed in 2002, but was converted into a test facility in 2005.

 In 2005, Rio Rancho became the first U.S. city to offer citywide voice-over-WiFi (VoWiFi) service.
-Many residents complained that the service did not live up to their expectations.

 Several call centers are located in Rio Rancho.
 Walmart opened in early summer of 2006 in Rio Rancho, and was a catalyst for related commercial retailers to locate nearby.

 An Albuquerque-based incubator and co-working space "FatPipe" opened a satellite office in Rio Rancho.
 It is intended to spur business innovation and startups within the city.

-New projects

-New construction of large facilities include: